Shop Subscribe

 Arts & Crafts

-1. Make sure the child can access the art materials comfortably.
+Make sure all students can access the art materials comfortably.
 Proper ergonomics are key to a successful art experience.
-The Height Right Chair (minus the tray) pushed up to an art table is a great accommodation for a student that needs extra support.
-The inclusive stool-like design, with adjustable seat and footrest height allow for more stability and security and can be configured for varying age ranges.
+An adjustable-height chair pushed up to an art table is a great accommodation for a student who needs extra support.
+The inclusive design has an adjustable seat and footrest to ensure safety and stability.
+It can be configured for students anywhere from ages 1 through 7.

 Tagged With: Inclusion